lunitaire/hello-world/Learning.md

 Currently trying to compile a list of all the learning resources that I've found helpful.

 #### Book Queue: Profession related books that are currently in my reading queue
-* *The Phoenix Project*, written by Gene Kim, Kevin Behr, George Spafford
-   Finished.
-Currently reading through the Resource Guide at the end.
 * *The Imposter's Handbook*, by Rob Conery
    The title is a cute reference to the imposter's syndrome, which is an issue rampant among many in the tech field.
 I saw a recommendation for this on WeAllJS, and it is definitely an informative read.
 * *The Effective Enginner*, written by Edmond Lau
-   Recently started.
-This had great reviews on Amazon.
 * *Site Reliabiliity Engineering*, edited by Beyer, Jones, Petoff, and Murphy
-   Recommended by a coworker.
+   Recommended by a past coworker.
 This definitely looks interesting.
 * *Code*, written by Charles Petzold
    Looks like it has lots of fun diagrams.